Plynlimon: Etymology

-Habitat
+Habitat and restoration

 The Plynlimon area is the source of the rivers Wye, Severn and Rheidol.

 Since 2007 the Wildlife Trusts of Wales have been working to improve the habitat as a "living landscape" project.
 This watershed area has been affected by loss of biodiversity, erosion of the peaty soils' structure, and accelerated drainage.

 Like most of the uplands across Wales, intensive land use activities have resulted in many habitats being either lost or degraded.
 Over-grazing of sheep has induced soil compaction, which has resulted in increased flooding of the lowland areas.
 The principal land cover within the project area is dominated by a complex mosaic of locally, nationally and internationally important habitats and species, such as dry and wet dwarf-shrub heathland, blanket bog, unimproved acid grassland and a number of oligotrophic lakes.
 Agriculturally improved grassland, broadleaved woodlands and forestry plantation are also characteristic features of the area.

 The Plynlimon area is also important for breeding, wintering and feeding bird fauna particularly hen harrier, merlin, short-eared owl and red and black grouse, and a number of Red Data Book and UK BAP invertebrates.
 The red kite also frequents the area.
 Golden plovers have declined by 92% since 1992.

 Severn Way

-The Severn Way runs for 210 miles (337 km) along the River Severn between the mouth of the Severn at Bristol, England, and its source at Plynlimon, Wales.
+The Severn Way runs for 210 miles (337 km) along the River Severn between its source at Plynlimon and the mouth of the Severn at Bristol, England.